Often hailing from ethnic minorities, the majority of workers on the country's 167 tea estates live in extreme poverty

 Workers and activists blame the trade union for failing to secure a decent wage, other benefits and living conditions.

-Founded in 1948, the BCSU is one of Bangladesh’s oldest and largest trade unions, representing more than 100,000 tea workers who pay a 15-taka monthly fee.
+Founded in 1948, the BCSU is the only trade union for tea workers in Bangladesh, representing more than 100,000 tea workers who pay a 15-taka monthly fee.

-“Tea workers are extremely poor while tea estate owners are immensely powerful financially and politically.
+“Tea workers are extremely poor.
+But estate owners are immensely powerful, financially and politically.
 Besides, we lack education, intellectual capacity and bargaining skills, unlike the owners,” he said.

-He alleged that tea companies never reveal the actual figures of production and profits, giving them an upper hand during wage negotiations.
+He alleged that tea companies fudge profit and loss records to hiking production costs, giving them an upper hand during wage negotiations.

-“Their main objective is to post maximum profits with minimum costs, which means exploitation of workers,” Pankaj added.
+“Their main objective is to gain maximum profits with minimum costs, which means exploitation of workers,” Kondo added.

-There is also a political monopoly on the tea estates as most tea workers vote for the ruling Awami League candidates during national elections, though elected MPs always take the side of owners and never raise their voices for workers.
+There is also a political monopoly on the tea estates as most tea workers vote for the ruling Awami League candidates during national elections, though elected MPs always take the side of owners and never raise their voices for workers, Kondo said.

 What tea workers get is as per the labor law and the agreement with the trade union